-So, we asked our Keeps medical advisors if there’s a hair loss or hair growth stimulating shampoo out there—and here’s what they had to say.
+We asked our Keeps medical advisors if there’s a hair loss or hair growth stimulating shampoo out there that really works—and here’s what they had to say.

 Dr. Jerry Shapiro, leading hair loss dermatologist and Keeps medical advisor, says it depends on what type of hair loss you’re trying to treat.